-The Company's incentive compensation plan allows the Company to issue restricted stock awards that are either time-based, performancebased or both.
-For performance-based restricted stock, the number of shares that will finally be received by the award recipients at the end of the performance period is dependent upon the Company's performance relative to a peer group, as defined by the Employee Restricted Stock Agreements.
+The Company's incentive compensation plan allows the Company to issue restricted stock that is either time-based or performance-based.
+For performance-based restricted stock, the number of shares that will ultimately be received by the award recipients at the end of the performance period is dependent upon the Company's performance relative to a peer group, as defined by the Employee Restricted Stock Agreements.
 Performance is measured by the change in the Company's stock price measured against the peers during the measurement period, generally three years.
-The actual number of shares that may finally be received by the award recipients can range from 0% to 200% of the Company's base share awards depending on the Company's performance ranking relative to the peer group.
-Compensation expense related to restricted stock awards is recognized over the period the restrictions lapse, from one to three years.
-The compensation expense related to timebased restricted stock awards, which is amortized over the vesting period, is determined based on the market price of the Company's stock on the date of grant applied to the total shares that are expected to fully vest.
-The fair value of the Company's performance-based restricted stock is determined using a binomial lattice model and amortized over the vesting period.
-The Company had unamortized stock-based compensation expense of \$4.2 million as of March 31, 2006 and has recorded approximately \$0.5 million of compensation expense during the three months ended March 31, 2006 associated with awards granted.
+The actual number of shares that could be received by the award recipients can range from 0% to 200% of the Company's base share awards depending on the Company's performance ranking relative to the peer group.
+Compensation expense related to restricted stock is recognized over the period the restrictions lapse, from one to three years.
+The compensation expense related to time-based restricted stock awards, which is amortized over the vesting period, is determined based on the market price of the Company's stock on the date of grant applied to the total shares that are expected to fully vest.
+The fair value of the Company's performance-based restricted stock, which is determined using a binomial lattice model, is applied to the base shares and is amortized over the vesting period.
+As of June 30, 2006, the Company had unamortized stock-based compensation expense of \$6.8 million and has recorded approximately \$0.6 million and \$1.1 million of compensation expense during the three and six months ended June 30, 2006, respectively, associated with restricted stock awards.

-The following table represents the shares of restricted stock that were granted and outstanding as of March 31, 2006 (in thousands):
+The following table summarizes the restricted stock activity during the six months ended June 30, 2006 (in thousands):